 We are small-scale, niche house builders & developers with an emphasis on design.

 Unlike volume developers, we create bespoke, tailored, site specific, eco-homes.

 Cedar Rydal was founded in 2006 by Mark Watts (RIBA) and Ted Watts (FRICS).
 We are design led and don’t have a 'house style’, ensuring the product is unique as the site itself.

 We take time to consult with all parties, ensuring their input influences the outcome of the project, rather than imposing ‘off the peg’, standard house types.

-Our aim is to create well designed and executed houses in an environmentally responsible way.
-We believe in the adage ‘fabric first’: placing greater emphasis and value in the building fabric which should last 100 years, before considering appropriate, ‘bolt-on’ renewable energy generation.
+Our aim is to create well designed and constructed houses in an environmentally responsible way.
+We believe in the adage ‘fabric first’ placing greater emphasis on the building fabric having low maintenance and a long life, before considering ‘bolt-on’ renewable energy systems

 Whilst some of our projects have been ‘mixed use schemes’, all of them have included an element of residential development which is our specialism.